Layered Hill estimator for extreme data in clusters: Introduction

-Using these sequences in \eqref{e:layered.intro}, we partition the space $\R^d$ into several distinct layers, as illustrated in Figure \ref{fig:layer}.
+Following the arguments in \cite{Owada;Adler:2017} and \cite{Owada:2017}, we partition the space $\R^d$ into several distinct layers, as illustrated in Figure \ref{fig:layer}.
 We then construct the ``layered" Hill estimators, corresponding to each of the layers in Figure \ref{fig:layer}.
-In what follows, we refer to the original Hill estimator in \cite{Hill:1975} as the traditional Hill estimator to differentiate it from the newly proposed estimators.
+In what follows, we refer to the original Hill estimator in \cite{Hill:1975} as the traditional Hill estimator to differentiate it from the newly proposed ones.

-More specifically, we construct the first layered Hill estimator by using the $m$ largest values in the set $\{|X_i|\}_{i=1}^n$.
+Specifically, we construct the first layered Hill estimator by using the $m$ largest values in the set $\{|X_i|\}_{i=1}^n$.
 This estimator is equivalent to the traditional Hill estimator, relying only on the random points in the first layer of Figure \ref{fig:layer}, without incorporating points from other layers.
 Next, the second layered Hill estimator is constructed from the $m^2$ largest values in the set

 which represents a collection of the values of $\min\big( |X_i|, |X_j| \big)$ where $\{ X_i, X_j \}$ forms an edge in the random geometric graph.
 In this case, the random points corresponding to these $m^2$ largest values are asymptotically distributed in the second layer of Figure \ref{fig:layer}.
 Indeed, the first layer lies farther away from the origin than the second layer, so we do not asymptotically observe pairs of extremes forming edges within the first layer.